HBO Max: Discounts, prices, launch date, shows and movies to expect

-To make it worth your while, HBO Max will have much more content than HBO Now and the regular channel.
+To make it worth your while, HBO Max is padding the streaming service with much more content than HBO Now or the regular channel has.
 The company is investing billions of dollars in the service itself, in expensive deals to stream popular reruns like Friends and The Big Bang Theory, and in its budgets for original programming.

-At launch, HBO Max will have six so-called Max Originals, including an anthology series called Love Life that follows one character through a new romantic relationship each episode, starring Anna Kendrick and produced by her and Paul Feig.
+At launch, HBO Max will have six so-called Max Originals, including an anthology series called Love Life starring Anna Kendrick that follows one character through a new romantic relationship each episode.
+It's produced by Kendrick and Paul Feig, known for hit comedies like Bridesmaids.

-Wednesday, HBO Max announced its second wave of originals, 11 more programs set to hit in the summer.
+On Wednesday, HBO Max announced its second wave of originals, 11 more programs hitting in the summer.
 Most are new seasons of existing shows that'll be streaming exclusively on HBO Max.
 But the summer slate is capped Aug.
 6 with the premiere of Seth Rogen's film comedy An American Pickle.
-The movie is sort of a pseudo-time-travel fish-out-of-water story involving a 1920s immigrant who gets preserved in pickle brine for 100 years.
+The movie is sort of a pseudo-time-travel, fish-out-of-water story involving a 1920s immigrant who gets preserved in pickle brine for 100 years and meets his great-grandson (both characters portrayed by Rogen) in modern-day Brooklyn.

 "Shortly after the initial launch, our monthly strategy kicks in," Kevin Reilly, the chief content officer of HBO Max, said in a statement about the summer slate, adding that the service will aim to add new original content every month.